ZIO - Async I/O framework for Zig

 - Support for Linux (

-x86_64,aarch64,arm,thumb,riscv32,riscv64andloongarch64architectures - Growable stacks for the coroutines implemented by auto-extending virtual memory reservations
+x86_64,x86,aarch64,arm,thumb,riscv32,riscv64,loongarch64andpowerpc64architectures - Growable stacks for the coroutines implemented by auto-extending virtual memory reservations

-- Cancelation support for all operations
+- Fast and safe cancellation support for all operations

 - Structured concurrency using task groups